Seamusmario/Civilian2/README.md

 ## Open Fortress Gamemode
 The Gamemode that allows you to play an TF2 Source SDK Mod in Gmod!

+# Notice

+This is work in progress.
+Expect bugs and exploits!

 ## Installation
 Drop the addon folder into the addons folder.
 Mount open fortress using this method: